Condorello/JCW-Pro-Exhaust-Controller/README.md

 ![WhatsApp Image 2022-07-11 at 09 05 36](https://user-images.githubusercontent.com/4238515/178213240-877c2686-5c36-496c-8378-089070001878.jpeg)
 ![WhatsApp Image 2022-07-11 at 09 05 17](https://user-images.githubusercontent.com/4238515/178213295-de255535-7c7b-452f-89d9-8cab2f75eda8.jpeg)

+I created the ESPHome firmware using the tool included in HomeAssistant (incredible home automation platform that I have been using with great satisfaction for years ( https://www.home-assistant.io/ ).

 Different boards require modifications to the attached ESPHome sketch.
 I also attach .bin files ready to be flashed on my board using the tool ESPHome-Flasher  https://github.com/esphome/esphome-flasher

 Further developments, as soon as I have time, consist of cosmetic changes to the relay control web page and later an app.